Lori Linstruth: Stream of Passion

 Around 2004, Linstruth became involved in Arjen Anthony Lucassen's side-project Stream of Passion, touring extensively in 2006 and 2007.
 Lucassen had discovered her via a video on her website invited her over to his studio to see if some sort of co-operation was possible.
 He asked her to record some guitar parts for the re-release of his Ayreon album The Final Experiment and liked it, as the result invited her to join Stream of Passion.

 Linstruth decided to leave the band in March 2007, following the departure of Lucassen.

 Other projects

 In 2006 Linstruth contributed with two solos on the tribute-project Mountain of Power, led by guitarist Janne Stark.

 By late 2007, Lori left Sweden and headed for the Netherlands where she became Lucassen's manager.

 In February 2009, it was announced that Linstruth would contribute to Lucassen's latest project, Guilt Machine, as a guitarist and lyricist.

 In 2010 Linstruth announced in her blog that she had lost her passion of playing guitar and instead would concentrate on dog training.

 Musical style

 While Linstruth herself promotes Rammstein as one of her main influences, she is also known to be influenced by Uli Jon Roth, Michael Schenker and Yngwie J. Malmsteen.

-She uses wah and tremolo effects extensively.
+She used wah and tremolo effects extensively.